2020 Election Timeline:

 As the Vice President for Finance my main goals will be to increase the scope of the advisor program and further the amount of group outreach coming from my office.
 While most of what the VPF office does is very straightforward and more administrative in practice, the advisor program has been one of the main things that has grown over the past few years.
 As Head Advisor this year, I lead the most successful year the program has seen.
 I plan on continuing this trend, and utilizing advisors throughout the full school year to ensure that groups are receiving the support they need from the first day of classes to the last.
 I also want to increase the amount of outreach done by my office.
 While much of this will be through the advisor program, making sure that every group has the resources they need to be financially successful is one of my top priorities.
 By checking in with groups on a more regular basis, my office will ensure that any potential issues are caught before they manifest.
 With these changes we can bring the VPF office to new levels of success.

-We need to make Binghamton University a place where everyone, regardless of race, religion, or gender, can feel accepted, included, and comfortable.
-As your VPMA, I first and foremost would like to hold University Administration accountable for their repeatedly inadequate responses to numerous incidents within the past few semesters.
-I believe greater communication and cooperation between Administration and the Student Body will allow for positive developments for all parties involved.
-In addition to this, I see it as imperative to coerce the University into increasing funding for mental health resources on campus, as well as expand upon on-campus cultural food sites, such as the Halal-Station, which is severely ignored.
-In addition to this, I see it as extremely necessary to encourage cultural sensitivity training to be conducted upon faculty and University Police Officers, so that students no longer feel as alienated as they may do on campus.
-Beyond this, I would like to facilitate a stronger sense of general unity and community among the multicultural organizations on campus, through greater club collaboration and insight.
+We need to make Binghamton University a place where everyone, regardless of race, religion, gender, or sexual identity can feel accepted, included, and comfortable.
+As VPMA, I first would like to forge a strong, positive relationship between the student body and University Administration; an important first step in addressing the inadequate University responses to numerous incidents within the past few semesters.
+I believe greater communication and cooperation between Administration and the Student Body will allow for positive developments for all parties involved, and will allow for my office to facilitate cultural sensitivity training with faculty and University Police Officers so that students no longer feel as alienated as they may do on campus.
+In addition to this, I see it as imperative to work with the University on increasing funding for mental health resources on campus, as well as expand upon on-campus cultural food sites, such as the Halal-Station, which is severely ignored.
+Beyond this, I would like to facilitate a stronger sense of general unity and community among the multicultural organizations on campus, through greater club collaboration and outreach.
 Community building is a crucial factor of my campaign; it is the key to empowerment, devotion, cultural awareness, and recognition.

 As Vice President for Programming, I plan to actively work on campus engagement, which will benefit the student body in a multitude of ways.
 First, I will make it a priority to have a clear and direct line of communication with campus to ensure all feedback and concerns are heard.
 I will hold regular office hours and utilize social media to keep campus informed.
 Furthermore, I will attend organization meetings of those groups who would like to meet and take notes on their feedback.
 Chairs of each SAPB committee will hold weekly office hours that members of the student body can attend.
 By improving campus communication, I will be able to achieve growth of the SAPB.
 I want the university campus to know who we are, what we do, and how to get involved.
 I also want to raise awareness of our collaborations sector of the SAPB, in which campus organizations can partner with the board to put on events.
 By making campus more engaged with the programming board, I strive to maintain the success of our newly implemented events, such as Fall Fest, as well as shed light on some of our smaller events, like Battle of the Bands.